pounard/goat-mapper/README.md

  - [ ] add finder in builder to ensure relation target repositories are created or exist when adding new relations, make it lazy with a link resolution phase if necessary (handle potential circular references),

+ - [ ] make the rewindable collections much smarter (create a new iterator impl that populate an internal array over first iteration maybe, to keep them fully lazy),

  - [ ] allow custom repositories to be used instead of the default one.